 We are authorised by the A New Tax System (Australian Business Number) Act 1999 to collect certain information relating to your company.
-We may use business details supplied on your tax return to update your trading name, industry classification, status of business, wind-up date, public officer, email address and main business address on the ABR.
+We may use business details supplied on your tax return to update the information held in the ABR in relation to you.
+Those details may include your industry classification, status of business, public officer, email address and main business address on the ABR.
 We may also use postal address details from your tax return if we cannot contact you through your ABR postal address.